History of the Democratic Party (United States): Presidency of Barack Obama (2009–2017)

 On March 23, 2010, President Obama signed into law his signature legislation of his presidency, the Patient Protection and Affordable Care Act, together with the Health Care and Education Reconciliation Act of 2010, which represents the most significant regulatory overhaul of the U.S. healthcare system since the passage of Medicare and Medicaid in 1965.
 On May 10, 2010, President Obama nominated Elena Kagan for Associate Justice of the Supreme Court of the United States.
 On July 21, 2010, President Obama signed into law the Dodd–Frank Wall Street Reform and Consumer Protection Act and Elena Kagan was confirmed by the Senate on August 5, 2010, by a 63–37 vote.
 Kagan was sworn in by Chief Justice John Roberts on August 7, 2010.

-On 19 August 2010, the 4th Stryker Brigade, 2nd Infantry Division was the last American combat brigade to withdraw from Iraq.
+On August 19, 2010, the 4th Stryker Brigade, 2nd Infantry Division was the last American combat brigade to withdraw from Iraq.
 In a speech at the Oval Office on August 31, 2010, Obama declared: "[T]he American combat mission in Iraq has ended.
 Operation Iraqi Freedom is over, and the Iraqi people now have lead responsibility for the security of their country".
 About 50,000 American troops remained in the country in an advisory capacity as part of "Operation New Dawn", which ran until the end of 2011.
-New Dawn was the final designated U.S. campaign of the war.
-The U.S. military continued to train and advise the Iraqi Forces, as well as participate in combat alongside them.
+New Dawn was the final designated US campaign of the war.
+The US military continued to train and advise the Iraqi forces, as well as participate in combat alongside them.

 On November 2, 2010, during the 2010 midterm elections, the Democratic Party had a net loss of six seats in the Senate and 63 seats in the House.
 Control of the House of Representatives switched from the Democratic Party to the Republican Party.
 The Democrats lost a net of six state governorships and a net 680 seats in state legislatures.
 The Democrats lost control of seven state Senate legislatures and 13 state Houses.
 This was the worst performance of the Democratic Party in a national election since the 1946 elections.
 The Blue Dog Coalition numbers in the House were reduced from 54 members in 2008 to 26 members in 2011 and were half of the Democratic defeats during the election.
 This was the first United States national election in which Super PACs were used by Democrats and Republicans.
 Many commentators contribute the electoral success of the Republican Party in 2010 to the conservative Super PACs' campaign spending, Tea Party movement, backlash against President Obama, failure to mobilize the Obama coalition to get out and vote and the failure of President Obama to enact many of his progressive and liberal campaign promises.